flying, dancing stingrays

 A shuffling box step should frighten off flat sharks.
 These half-buried bottom dwellers may flee rhythmic vibrations of water and sand.
 Gliding, flowing movements should prevent full weight transfers onto these menaces.

 This shindig will not avert injury from feather stepping onto buried stinging barbs.
 These parts get left behind by stingrays.
-After boogieing with Little Ray and friends, be sure to bop into each ocean life feature on this website.
+After boogieing with Little Ray and friends, be sure to bop into other ocean life features on this website.

 Everyone should attempt to jive like dancing stingrays.
 Visitors to the ocean world of these shark relatives should know how to flap-step.
 Little Ray's video may impede missteps.
 The techniques can be practiced on land.

 Kids can imagine they are repelling stingrays.
-This quickstep routine should not be performed around all species of sharks.
-Movements that intimidate flat sharks might attract populations of more fearsome cousins.
+This quickstep routine should not be performed around most species of sharks.
+Movements that intimidate flat sharks might attract more fearsome populations.

 Little Ray's seafaring books feature stingrays, sharks and armadillos.
-Dance partners may not observe any armadillos at the beach.
+Dance partners may not observe any Armadillo Landlubbers at the beach.
 However, attributes of these swimming creatures are exciting, interesting and bold.

 Little Ray draws friends to the beach with his dance figures and adventure stories.
 His lead-and-follow twists and turns should improve beach days for everyone.
 As the following video shows, the basics are easy and useful.